suuelee/druber-responsive/README.md

     }
 }
 ```
-What is this doing?
+Explanation:
 `@media (max-with: 800px)` is esentially saying: "As long as the screen is less than 800px..."

-This allows us to change the styling of the "About" section when the screen size is less than 800px.
+This allows us to change the styling of the section when the screen width is less than 800px.

 The images and descriptions are now stacked on top of eachother, but it doesn't look quite right.
-This is because the width of the images are still set to `33%`, which made sense when they were sharing the width of the desktop screen, but not anymore.
-I modify the width and heights accordingly to:
+This is because the width of the images are still set to `33%`, which no longer makes sense for mobile as there is only one image per row.
+Thus, I can modify the width and heights accordingly to:

 ```
 @media (max-width: 800px) {